IBSim/VirtualLab/docs/source/examples.rst

 * Sim.Theta – The value of theta sites between 0 and 1 and is used to decide whether the temporal discretisation is fully explicit (0), fully implicit (1) or semi-implicit (between 0 and 1).

+Task 1
+######

-Parametric_1.py shows that two meshes will be created and three simulations run, one using mesh 'NoVoid' and two using mesh 'Void'.
+The *Parameters_Var* file shows that two meshes will be created and three simulations run, one using mesh 'NoVoid' and two using mesh 'Void'.
 You are interested in seeing the meshes which are created before running the simulation.
 Set the kwarg *ShowMesh* to True in VirtualLab.Mesh, which will open all the meshes created in the **SALOME** GUI to look at to asses their suitability.

-Once **SALOME** is closed the script will terminate (That is no simulaton will run).
+Once you have finished viewing the meshes you will need to close the **SALOME** GUI.
+Since this kwarg is designed to check mesh suitability the script will terminate once the GUI is closed, meaning that no simulations will be run.

 Task 2
 ######